whetstoneresearch/doppler-indexer-rs/docs/S3_STORAGE.md

 ### Pinned Prefixes

 Data matching pinned prefixes is never evicted from local cache.
+The match is a substring check (via `contains`), not a strict prefix match, so a key like `chain/decoded/logs/event.parquet` matches the `decoded` prefix.
 This ensures transformation dependencies are always available locally:

-- `factories/` - Factory addresses needed for log filtering
+- `factories` - Factory addresses needed for log filtering
-- `decoded/` - Decoded events/calls needed for transformations
+- `decoded` - Decoded events/calls needed for transformations

 ### LRU Eviction